Spring 2023 office hours: Tuesday 8-9am ET on Zoom (use OHQ 'BTL 101').

-I lead the NetDB@Penn research group, where we are working on several exciting projects at the intersection of databases, networking, and formal methods.
-I am also the interim director of the distributed systems lab, an inter-disciplinary systems research lab bringing together researchers in networking, distributed systems, and security, and a member of the database group.
-I am a recipient of the NSF CAREER award (2009), the Air Force Office of Scientific Research (AFOSR) Young Investigator Award (2012) and Penn's Emerging Inventor of the year award (2018).
-My graduated Ph.D. students include four winners of dissertation awards (two Rubinoff, SIGMOD, and SPEC).
-I received my Ph.D. degree in Computer Science from the University of California at Berkeley in 2006.
-Prior to my Ph.D, I received my M.S. degree from Stanford University in 2000, and my B.S. degree with highest honors from University of California-Berkeley in 1999.
-I was awarded the 2006 David J. Sakrison Memorial Prize for the most outstanding dissertation research in the Department of EECS at University of California-Berkeley, and the 2007 ACM SIGMOD Dissertation Award.
+Academic biography: Boon Thau Loo currently the RCA Professor at the Computer and Information Science department with a secondary appointment in Electrical and Systems Engineering.
+He lead the NetDB@Penn research group, is the director of the distributed systems lab, and a member of the database group.
+He is a recipient of the NSF CAREER award (2009), the Air Force Office of Scientific Research (AFOSR) Young Investigator Award (2012), Penn's Emerging Inventor of the year award (2018), Ruth and Joel Spira award for Excellence in Teaching (2021), and University Lindback award for distinguished teaching (2022).
+He has graduated 16 Ph.D. students including five winners of dissertation awards.
+He received his Ph.D. degree in Computer Science from the University of California at Berkeley in 2006.
+Prior to his Ph.D, he received my M.S. degree from Stanford University in 2000, and his B.S. degree with highest honors from University of California-Berkeley in 1999.
+He was awarded the 2006 David J. Sakrison Memorial Prize for the most outstanding dissertation research in the Department of EECS at University of California-Berkeley, and the 2007 ACM SIGMOD Dissertation Award.